How PPP Loans Are Tied to Fraudulent Political Contributions

 The investigation of loan fraud committed by disaster recovery recipients and Louisiana politicians is alarming.
 Businesses issued large political donations after receiving taxpayer-backed federal money.
-They received this money in the form of contracts, grants, PPP loans, or other financial assistance.
-This raises concerns about the legitimacy of their need for assistance.
-Disaster recovery recipients who issued campaign contributions after receiving their awards should be asked to repay the taxpayers.
+During the pandemic, they received PPP loans that are tied to political donations.

-Political donations flowed from over 100 businesses.
+According to an analysis of federal data by Motion to Quash LLC, political donations flowed from over 100 businesses.
 These donations came after they received nearly $200 Million in taxpayer backed government funds.
-This is according to an analysis of federal data by Motion to Quash LLC.

-The payments suggest that many of these recipients not have truly needed the disaster assistance.
-These funds are meant for struggling small businesses.
-Fraud schemes like this are the costliest for taxpayers.
+These funds are meant for struggling small businesses, not for political contributions.
+Fraud schemes like these are the costliest for taxpayers

 Louisiana Lawmakers Repeal Campaign Limits After PPP Loans

-In 2021 Louisiana lawmakers made a significant change to an essential law when they decided to pass SB4, to remove certain campaign finance limitations (Repeals R.S.
-18:1505.2(H)(7)).
+After the SBA issued PPP loans, Louisiana lawmakers made a significant change to an essential law when they passed SB4.
+By removing certain campaign finance limitations, donors can contribute to multiple campaigns.
+(Repeals R.S.
+18:1505.2(H)(7))

 Click the link to view the recipient’s federal award profile.